Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/fluffy-cafe-entry.md

 She began to lose hope.

-### How it went
+> I became a stronger adventurer, but I'm not sure if I'm getting closer to my dream...

 Just as despair was settling in, **Kiara** noticed the struggling chef.
 Without hesitation, the kindhearted phoenix bought every dish Fuwawa had to offer, giving her the first real boost she needed.

 That single act of kindness set off a chain reaction.
 Word spread.
 One customer turned into two, then many more.
 Fuwawa’s food was finally getting the love it deserved.

-Upon realizing what was happening, Fuwawa was overjoyed.
+Upon realizing what was happening, Fuwawa was [overjoyed.](https://www.youtube.com/live/Yv3kKfGJUfI?si=0iZ1c9GCaj656Svv&t=546)

 ### How it ended